mlaib/SFtools/README.md

 Maintainer: Mohamed Laib <laib.med@gmail.com>

-Description: Proposes and adaptes space filling based tools for
+Description: Contains space filling based tools for
     machine learning and data mining.
 Some functions offer several computational techniques and deal with the out of memory for large big data by using the ff package.